Accessible Beach Gear Guide

 Equipment and resources for an accessible beach experience at the Jersey Shore.
 Most beaches offer FREE beach wheelchair loans.

-Everyone deserves a great beach day.
-The Jersey Shore offers excellent accessibility programs, with most beaches providing FREE beach wheelchair loans.
-This guide covers the gear you need and the resources available to make your beach experience accessible and enjoyable.
+The Jersey Shore has solid accessibility programs, with most beaches providing FREE beach wheelchair loans.
+This guide covers the gear you need and the resources available to make your beach visit work.

 FREE Beach Wheelchairs at Most NJ Beaches